csev/cc4e/book/chap07.md

 `scanf` reads characters from the standard input, interprets them according to the format specified in `control`, and stores the results in the remaining arguments.
-The control argument is described below; the other arguments, _each of which must be a pointer,_ indicate where the corresponding converted input should be stored.
+The control argument is described below; the other arguments, _each of which must be a pointer_, indicate where the corresponding converted input should be stored.

 [comment]: <> (page 148 , 148 THE C PROGRAMMING LANGUAGE CHAPTER 7 )